emagiz/emdocs/referenceguide/xpath-splitter.md

+# XPath splitter
-Uses an XPath expression to split a message into multiple messages.
+#### Uses an XPath expression to split a message into multiple messages.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/xml.html#xpath-splitting" target="_blank">Documentation</a>

 The splitter uses the provided <i>XPath expression</i> to split the payload into a number of nodes.
 By default this will result in each Node becoming the payload of a new message.